We are not our feelings – we are the feelers of our feelings

 By understanding that we are more than our feelings.
 We are spiritual beings who are feelers of our feelings and who can also be observers and processors of our feelings.

 The Bhagavad-gita (14.22-23) recommends that we become observers of our consciousness, noting the various feelings that arrive there.
 We can observe those feelings just as we might observe various visitors arriving in a city.
 In this section, the Gita outlines how we can transcend the influence of the three modes of material nature.
 The modes are subtle forces that shape the interaction between matter and consciousness.
-The Gita mentions the mentalities triggered by the three modes – luminosity, hyperactivity and lethargy – and recommends that whenever they arise in our consciousness, we identify them as such without identifying ourselves with them.
+The Gita mentions the mentalities triggered by the three modes – luminosity, hyperactivity and lethargy.
+It recommends that whenever these mentalities arise in our consciousness, we identify them as such without identifying ourselves with them.